 4.5.1 The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
-The internal audit plan for 2020/21, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
+The internal audit plan for 2021/22, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
 All internal audit reports included an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
 These reports were submitted to the relevant managers as appropriate and the Director of Finance and Procurement.
 An interim and year-end Internal Audit Plan reports are submitted to the Audit Committee that included summary findings of all completed audit reports and implementation of any agreed recommendations.
 The Annual Review of Internal Audit Report concluded that:

-"From the Internal Audit work undertaken in compliance with the PSIAS in 2020/21, it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
-This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year and includes consideration of the wider sources of assurance provided to the Authority......
+"From the Internal Audit work undertaken in compliance with the PSIAS in 2021/22, it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
+This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year and includes consideration of the wider sources of assurance provided to the Authority.....
 The priority work on fundamental systems audits completed to date have shown a substantial level of compliance.
-No significant areas of weakness in governance, risk management or control have been identified from our audit work.Assurance is also provided by Grant Thornton as the Authority's external auditor. in November 2020, Grant Thornton issued an unqualified opinion on the 2019/20 financial statements and they were also satisfied that in all significant respects the Authority put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2020...Based on the audit work carried out in 2020/21 we are not aware of any significant control weaknesses, which impact on the Annual Governance Statement"
+Based on the audit work carried out in 2021/22 we are not aware of any significant control weakness, which impact on the Annual Governance Statement."